Extensible programming: Modern movement

 In the modern sense, a system that supports extensible programming will provide all of the features described below.

 Extensible syntax

 This simply means that the source language(s) to be compiled must not be closed, fixed, or static.
 It must be possible to add new keywords, concepts, and structures to the source language(s).
-Languages which allow the addition of constructs with user defined syntax include Racket, Camlp4, OpenC++, Seed7, Red, Rebol, and Felix.
+Languages which allow the addition of constructs with user defined syntax include Rocq, Racket, Camlp4, OpenC++, Seed7, Red, Rebol, and Felix.
 While it is acceptable for some fundamental and intrinsic language features to be immutable, the system must not rely solely on those language features.
 It must be possible to add new ones.

 Extensible compiler

 In extensible programming, a compiler is not a monolithic program that converts source code input into binary executable output.
 The compiler itself must be extensible to the point that it is really a collection of plugins that assist with the translation of source language input into anything.
 For example, an extensible compiler will support the generation of object code, code documentation, re-formatted source code, or any other desired output.
 The architecture of the compiler must permit its users to "get inside" the compilation process and provide alternative processing tasks at every reasonable step in the compilation process.

 For just the task of translating source code into something that can be executed on a computer, an extensible compiler should: